matt-maguire/www/content/posts/20250424-pta-emacs2/index.md

 ## Complete Ledger File {#complete-ledger-file}

-If you want the complete ledger file I used for this example, you can find it below.
+If you want the complete ledger file I used for this example (so you can play around with it), you can find it below.
 There is a bit at the start that I didn't talk about:

 -   the `commodity` directive tells HLedger how to format the currency.
 If you use commas as a decimal separator and periods as thousands separators, you can simply change that line.
 -   The initial transaction sets up an initial balance in my savings account of \\(\\$10,000\\).
 Because money can't come from nowhere, and the transaction has to balance, I am pulling the \\(\\$10,000\\) out of an equity account, showing how much I invested at the start.
 If I close the books, the assets are all converted back to equity, and you can then see how much I will pocket in the end.